storca/ArdUnground/README.md

 ![Travis ci](https://travis-ci.org/storca/ArdUnground.svg?branch=master)

-ArdUnground is an arduino library that update weather station data to WeatherUnderground or another rapidfire server
+ArdUnground is an arduino library that update weather station data to WeatherUnderground or another rapidfire server.

+I haven't tested it yet, so it might not be functionnal at this time c:

 ## Prerequisites